Saturday, December 19, 2020

 王侯将相立马迎,巧声一日一回变。

-Princes and lords, generals and ministers immediately welcome [him],
+Princes and lords, generals and ministers immediately welcome [her],

 And, for a while on this day, are transformed by the exquisite sounds.